MiguelCastillo/belty/README.md

 - **@param** {array} args - Arguments to be passed into the input when it is a function.
 - **@param** {*} defaultValue - value to be returned in case the input is not defined.
 - **@returns** {*} The derived value

-#### arrayToObject(input, fn)

-Converts arrays to a literal objects with the array values as keys.
-You can optionally pass in a callback function that is called in order to generate the values that go in the final result. `fn` can also just be anything to be used as the value for each entry in the final result, otherwise `true` is used.

-- **@param** { array } input - Items to convert to a map
-- **@param** { *? } val - Can be a function, in which case it is called with the currect item in the array being processed in order to derive the value for the map entry.
-If a value of any other type is provided, that is used for populating each entry in the resulting map.
-Or if a value is not provided, all entries will be initialized to `true`
-- **@returns** { object } Object will all the array values as keys and the derived values.

 ### License MIT